 Brimming with old world charm, Richmond is one of Tasmania's most loved and visited Georgian era colonial villagers.
 Rich in history and heritage and contains the oldest bridge and St Johns, the earliest Roman Catholic church in Australia, as well as a perfectly preserved colonial gaol.
 Established in 1825 to house the gangs of convicts used as labour in the area and prisoners in transit, the Gaol has been restored and is now a major tourist attraction.
 It is older by five years than the buildings at Port Arthur.

-Richmond's centerpiece is the magnificent bridge, Richmond Bridge, built between 1823 and 1825.
-It is the oldest bridge in Australia still in use.
-Situated in Richmond, Tasmania, roughly 25kms from the state capital, Hobart, the Richmond Bridge spans the Coal River in the heart of a region known for its boutique wineries, history, and beauty.
-The bridge was built by convict labour and like much of Tasmanian convict history, is shrouded in tales of hardship, tragedy, an restless spirits.
-It is said that the Richmond Bridge is haunted by the ghost of the vicious flagellator, George Grover, who was beaten to death by convict workers and thrown into the river from the bridge in March 1832.
+Richmond's centerpiece is its magnificent bridge, Built between 1823 and 182, it is the oldest bridge in Australia still in use.
+It spans the Coal River, which is at the heart of a region known for its boutique wineries, history, and beauty.
+The bridge was built by convict labour and like much of Tasmanian convict history, is shrouded in tales of hardship, tragedy, and restless spirits.
+It is said that the Bridge is haunted by the ghost of the vicious flagellator, George Grover, who was beaten to death by convict workers and thrown into the river from the bridge in March 1832.